Hohensalzburg Fortress: Interior

 The fortress consists of various wings and courtyard.
-The Prince-Bishop's apartments are located in the so-called "Hoher Stock" (high floor).
+The Prince-Bishop's apartments are located in the so-called "Hoher Stock" (upper floor).

 Salzburg Bull

 The Krautturm houses a large aerophon of more than 200 pipes which is called the "Salzburg Bull" (Salzburger Stier).
 This huge mechanical organ was built in 1502 by Archbishop Leonhard von Keutschach.
 It was renewed by Rochus Egedacher in 1735.

 From Palm Sunday to 31 October the "Salzburg Bull" is played daily at 7, 11 and 18 o'clock.
 The aerophone thus initiated the playing of the carillon at the Residenzplatz and ended it again.

 One of Austria's most famous cabaret groups is named after it.

 Golden Hall

 Starting in 1498, Archbishop Leonhard von Keutschach had the magnificent state apartments installed on the third floor.
 The rooms in which the archbishops would normally have lived were one floor below.
 The state apartments were primarily used for representative purposes and for festivities.
 The Golden Hall was richly decorated and indicates that the fortress served the archbishops not only as a refuge in times of crisis, but frequently also as a residence up to the 16th century.

 In order to gain more space, Archbishop Leonhard von Keutschach had four massive marble pillars constructed on the right-hand outer wall and had a loggia added on.
 As in the other rooms the ceiling is coffered, each coffer being adorned with gold buttons symbolising the stars in the sky.

 The 17-metre-long beam, supporting the ceiling, is particularly worth mentioning.
 The coat of arms of Leonhard von Keutschach together with those of the Holy Roman Empire, the most powerful German towns and the bishoprics that were connected to Salzburg, are painted on it.